SovereignCloudStack/website/_i18n/en/_posts/blog/2021-12-13-advisory-log4j.md

      ```
     * If you are using Celery:
      ```
-     osism apply elastic search
+     osism apply elasticsearch
      ```

 This causes log4j to no longer interpret the input in ways that lookups
 can be triggered and thus reliably avoids the vulnerability.
+Please note that
+this setting `log4j2.formatMsgNoLookups` is only available in
+log4j2 >= 2.10.0, which is fortunately the case in the Elasticsearch container.

-When a new Elasticsearch container built with the fixed log4j becomes available,
+When a new Elasticsearch container built with the fixed log4j (2.15 or better 2.16+)
-we'll issue a new advisory that describes the deployment of the new container.
+becomes available, we'll issue a new advisory that describes the deployment of the
+new container.

-## Security Contact
+## Sovereign Cloud Stack Security Contact

 Please contact the SCS project management team at
 [project at scs dot sovereignit dot de ](mailto:project@scs.sovereignit.de)
-to ask securty questions or report security issues.
+to ask security questions or report security issues.

+## Version history

+* Minor update on 2021-12-14, 15:45 CET:
+    - Remove wrong space in `osism apply elasticsearch`
+    - Elsasticsearch is deployed on the compute hosts in typical setups, not the manager node.
+    - Mention that lookups are done via JNDI to better connect to other descriptions.
+    - Mention that the java parameter is only available on log4j2 >= 2.10, which covers the SCS Elasticsearch.
+    - Mention fixed version be better 2.16+.

+* Initial release on 2021-12-13, 18:30 CET.